UN climate summit: What is COP26 and why is it important?

 The UK hosted the G7 summit between 11-13 June 2021, when heads of government from seven of the world's richest countries met to discuss plans for a global recovery from the coronavirus pandemic.

-Finance ministers and heads of government from the G20 group of countries will meet in the weeks and days leading up to COP26, with important discussions on climate finance and phasing out fossil fuels due to take place.
+Finance ministers and heads of government from the G20 group of countries met in the weeks and days leading up to COP26, with important discussions on climate finance and phasing out fossil fuels due to take place.